spacetelescope/stdatamodels/docs/source/jwst/datamodels/models.rst

   of the FITS header can be skipped or not.

 DMODEL_ALLOWED_MEMORY
-  Implemented by the utility function `jwst.datamodels.util.check_memory_allocation` and used by `~jwst.outlier_detection.OutlierDetectionStep` and
+  DEPRECATED this function did not behave as intended Implemented by the utility function `jwst.datamodels.util.check_memory_allocation` and used by `~jwst.outlier_detection.OutlierDetectionStep` and